trashcanDefini7/OFG/README.md

 # OFG
 One File Games (OFG).
-Games that fit only in one file!
+The games that fit only in one file!